ornush/WebServer2/README.md

 <ins>**few examples:

-## -----we have used POSTMAN APP and we recommand to use it too as well<br />
+## -----I have used POSTMAN APP and I recommand to use it too as well<br />

 for the  -/api/contacts - you'll get all the users list  ///GET<br />